geotrellis/geotrellis-site/docs/tutorials/webservice/spray.rst

 .. code-block:: console

-  Exception: No raster with name SBN_inc_NOrcap exists in the catalog.
+  Exception: No raster with name SBN_inc_NOcap exists in the catalog.